oduameh/node-course/docs/Next/kupo.md

 # Kupo configuration:
 # - Using local Ogmios instance on port 1337
 # - Matching all patterns with "*"
-# - Starting from specific block
+# - Starting from a specific block
 # - Deferring DB indexes for faster startup
-# - Working directory in user's home
+# - Working directory in the user's home
 # - Listening on all interfaces on port 1442

 /home/n(x)/preview/bin/kupo \